 Therapeutic Dietary Support

-There is strong, evidence-based research that supports using nutrition as a tool to combat the progression of renal disease in dogs.
+There is strong research that supports using nutrition as a tool to combat the progression of renal disease in dogs.

 Specific diets for dogs with renal disease and even kidney failure have shown to maintain or improve nutrient absorption, delay the onset of uremia, slow disease’s progression or development of other complications and extend expected life time.